 - Poor fuel economy

-- Power circuit wiring issue or damage, such as a wiring break or something else preventing power from getting to the fuse box
+- Power circuit wiring issue or damage, such as broken wiring preventing power from reaching the fuse box

 - Blown fuse

 - PCM circuit break or other wiring issue

 - Faulty or failing Bank 1, o2 Sensor 2 heated circuit

 - Faulty or failing Bank 1, o2 Sensor 2